humdrum-tools/humdrum-documentation/guide/ch12/index.md

 The <span class="tool">yank</span> command provides five different ways of extracting material.
 The simplest way of yanking material is by specifying ranges of line numbers.
-In the following command, the **-l** option invokes the line-number operation.
-The **-r** option is used to specify the range.
+In the following command, the <span class="option">l</span> option invokes the line-number operation.
+The <span class="option">r</span> option is used to specify the range.
 Ranges are defined by integers separated by commas, or with a dash indicating a range of consecutive values.
 For example, the following command selects lines, 5, 13, 23, 24, 25 and 26 from the file named